 Eligibility for these programs is based on your FICO score (you’ll need 640 or higher), as well as local income limits and purchase price limits.
 Keep in mind that this housing assistance is only available to those who finance a home using a Florida Housing First Mortgage loan.Verify your home buying eligibility in Florida.
 Start here

-- Florida Assist: A loan of up to $7,500 at 0% interest and with no monthly payments.
+FL Assist is a loan of up to $10,000 at 0% interest and with no monthly payments.
 It is a second mortgage that is not forgivable.
-Although repayment is deferred, the full loan amount is due when refinancing or selling the property, or if you otherwise cease to occupy the property
+Although repayment is deferred, the full loan amount is due when refinancing or selling the property, or if you otherwise cease to occupy the home.

-- HFA Preferred and HFA Advantage second mortgages: Borrow up to 3%, 4%, or 5% of the loan amount as a second mortgage with a 0% interest rate and no monthly payments.
-The loan is forgiven at a rate of 20% each year, so after five years you owe nothing
+Borrow up to 3%, 4%, or 5% of the loan amount as a second mortgage with a 0% interest rate and no monthly payments.
+The loan is forgiven at a rate of 20% each year, so after five years you owe nothing.

 Depending on the program you qualify for, you may never have to repay the loan, provided you remain in residence for at least five years.